 We have all become accustomed to easy communication: Internet, phones, tablets and all kinds of wireless devices.
 However, in large-scale disasters, these normal methods of communication are likely to be unavailable, including the Internet.

-Union and Wallowa County residents live in a remote location, which could be cut-off from our urban neighbors during a disaster.
+Union County residents live in a remote location, which could be cut-off from our urban neighbors during a disaster.
 So, how do we communicate our needs to the outside world to facilitate rescue efforts or help others?

 One answer is Ham Radio!